casey-c/mapmarks/README.md

     right-click

 the color indicator to the left of the "Legend" text to remove all current highlighting.
-In the future, this color indicator will also have a tool-tip describing how to work the mod, and perhaps have some more visual cues for which mode you're currently using.
+Holding SHIFT while mousing over this box also includes some in-game help on how to use the mod.

 ### Multicolor Highlighting
 Use a radial selection menu to choose the current color.
 This menu can be used by